llpeterson/direct/wireless.md

 (including whether it requires a license) and how much power they consume.
 In this section, we discuss two prominent wireless
 technologies: Wi-Fi (more formally known as 802.11), and Bluetooth.
-The next secton discusses celluar networks in the context of ISP access services.
+The next section discusses cellular networks in the context of ISP access services.
 [Table 1](#wirelessTechnologiesTable) gives an overview of these technologies and how they compare to each other.